microsoft-dx/iot-workshop/windows10-iot/session02/readme.md

 UWP applications just work on IoT Core just as they do on other Windows editions.
 The sample UWP application from Visual Studio will properly deploy on the IoT device (provided you set the target for an ARM device).

 Let's write a very simple UWP application and deploy it to our Raspberry Pi.
-Start Visual Studio and create a new project
+Start Visual Studio and create a new project.

 ![](../media/create-blank-app.JPG)